ls1intum/Artemis/docs/user/exams/live_statistics.rst

    The exercise section is the first component of the overview section, which provides additional statistics about the current progress per exercise.

-On the top left **(A)**, the chart shows the current number of students grouped by the exercise groups.
-Since each exercise group can contain multiple exercises probably of only one type, an instructor can get more details of the student's progress per exercise type.
-In addition, on the top right **(B)**, a bar chart shows the current number of students per exercise.
-In those numbers, we do not include who is on the exam overview page or who will hand in their exam.
+In the top left **(A)**, the chart shows the current number of students grouped by the exercise groups.
+In addition, in the top right **(B)**, a bar chart shows the current number of students per exercise.
+In those numbers we do not include who is on the exam overview page or who is just about to hand in their exam.

 At the bottom left **(C)**, the diagram shows the number of initial navigations per exercise, providing the possibility for instructors to track how many students have viewed each exercise.
 Last, at the bottom right **(D)**, instructors can see the number of first submissions per exercise, providing the option for instructors to get details on the individual progress per exercise.